Find a Nufloors store near you

 Carpet Edge Gripper

-This is an aluminum strip that holds the edge of the carpet with metal teeth and is used to join carpet with any flooring surface that is thinner than the carpet.
-It is tacked to the subfloor and the carpet is forced into the toothed side of the strip.
-This is commonly known as naplock and is available in several color options.
+A carpet edge griper, also known as a naplock, is an aluminum strip designed to hold the edge of the carpet securely in place with metal teeth.
+Its purpose is to join carpet with any flooring surface that is thinner than the carpet.
+The gripper is tacked to the subfloor along the edge where the carpet meets the other flooring material, and the carpet is forced into the toothed side of the strip.
+This not only provides a clean look, but it also prevents the carpet from fraying and lifting at the edges over time.
+They are available in several colour options, making it easier to achieve a cohesive and visually appealing transition.

 « Back to Blog